santa112358/santa112358/README.md

 I am managing several flutter packages and so happy that many developers are using them.

-If you have any requests or problems, please do not hesitate to create an issue or pull request.
+If you have any requests or problems, please do not hesitate to open an issue or pull request.

 I do my best to update them, but sometimes my response and updates can be slow due to several projects I am involved in.